-Dardinier et al. [2023] define the semantics of a parametric verification language similar to CoreIVL for the purpose of showing formal results on method call inlining in automated SL verifiers.
+Dardinier et al. [15] define the semantics of a parametric verification language similar to CoreIVL for the purpose of showing formal results on method call inlining in automated SL verifiers.
 Their semantics is meant to capture IVL back-ends with their heuristics.
 That is, an instantiation reflects a single back-end.
 As a result, in contrast to CoreIVL, their semantics has no angelic nondeterminism.
 Moreover, their notion of separation algebra to represent states does not support IDF.

 Proofs connecting a front-end with an IVL.
-Summers and Müller [2020] and Wolf et al. [2022] reason about the correctness of translations into a SL-based IVL by providing proof sketches for mapping a correct Viper program to a proof for Hoare triples in the RSL weak memory logic [Vafeiadis and Narayan 2013] and the TaDa logic [da Rocha Pinto et al. 2014], respectively.
+Summers and Müller [53] and Wolf et al. [61] reason about the correctness of translations into a SL-based IVL by providing proof sketches for mapping a correct Viper program to a proof for Hoare triples in the RSL weak memory logic [57] and the TaDa logic [13], respectively.
 However, the reasoning is done via proof sketches on paper, which explore only the high-level reasoning principles and thus avoid many of the complexities involved in a fully formal proof.
 Neither of these works formally reasons about the underlying Viper semantics; they describe the behavior of Viper encodings informally.

-Maksimovic et al. [2021b] briefly describe a parametric soundness framework for GIL (the intermediate language of Gillian [Santos et al. 2020; Maksimovic et al. 2021a]).
+Maksimovic et al. [36] briefly describe a parametric soundness framework for GIL (the intermediate language of Gillian [48, 35]).
 They show that if certain conditions hold on the instantiations of the GIL parameters, then the resulting symbolic execution is sound w.r.t. a concretization function on symbolic states.
 However, they do not provide an IVL semantics like CoreIVL that abstracts uniformly over multiple back-ends.
-Additionally, since GIL does not support concurrency [Santos et al. 2020; Maksimovic et al. 2021a], their soundness framework cannot reason about the encoding of front-end languages such as ParImp described in §5.
-Lööw et al. [2024] present a formal compositional symbolic execution engine inspired by Gillian.
-In contrast to our work, they focus on supporting both over-approximating and under-approximating reasoning, and do not model an IVL, but only apply their framework to a simple front-end language with a fixed memory model.
+Additionally, since GIL does not support concurrency [48, 35], their soundness framework cannot reason about the encoding of front-end languages such as ParImp described in §5.

-There is also work proving the soundness of front-end translations to IVLs not based on SL [Vogels et al. 2009; Backes et al. 2011; Herms 2013; Fortin 2013; Parthasarathy et al. 2024].
+There is also work proving the soundness of front-end translations to IVLs not based on SL [58, 3, 27, 23, 42].
 However, in contrast to our setting, the corresponding translations do not reflect rules in a front-end program logic.
 As a result, the soundness proofs work naturally at the level of an operational semantics for the front-end and IVL.
-Examples include translations from the Dminor data processing language to the Bemol IVL [Backes et al. 2011], from C to the WhyCert IVL (inspired by the Why3 IVL) [Herms 2013], and from Viper to Boogie [Parthasarathy et al. 2024] (in the case of the Viper-to-Boogie translation, Viper is the front-end and Boogie is the target IVL).
+Examples include translations from the Dminor data processing language to the Bemol IVL [3], from C to the WhyCert IVL (inspired by the Why3 IVL) [27], and from Viper to Boogie [42] (in the case of the Viper-to-Boogie translation, Viper is the front-end and Boogie is the target IVL).

 Proofs connecting an IVL with a back-end.
-Parthasarathy et al. [2024] show the soundness of the Viper back-end that translates to Boogie.
+Parthasarathy et al. [42] show the soundness of the Viper back-end that translates to Boogie.
 In our work, we show that their back-end specific semantics respects our more generic version (§4.2).
-The work most closely related to the symbolic execution back-end presented in §4.1 is Zimmerman et al. [2024]'s formalization of a variant of Viper's symbolic execution back-end targeted at gradual verification.
+The work most closely related to the symbolic execution back-end presented in §4.1 is Zimmerman et al. [62]'s formalization of a variant of Viper's symbolic execution back-end targeted at gradual verification.
 Due to their focus on gradual verification, they only target a simplified model of Viper that (unlike our symbolic execution) does not support fractional permission.
 As a consequence, they can use a simpler implementation that does not rely on continuation passing style and they can ignore some of the complexities described in §4.1 such as state consolidation.
 Also they formalize the symbolic execution via a derivation tree, while we implement it as an Isabelle/HOL function.
-Vogels et al. [2015] prove a formalization of VeriFast's symbolic execution sound.
+Vogels et al. [60] prove a formalization of VeriFast's symbolic execution sound.
 Compared to our work, they do not have a semantics that captures different verification algorithms, or supports IDF or fractional permissions.